-Charlie Kaplan’s path to making sculpture began with his interest in the melding of form and functionality found in old hand tools: he created his first work out of a piece of abandoned Douglas fir using a set of chisels acquired for the purpose.
+Charlie Kaplan’s path to making sculpture began with his interest in the melding of form and function found in old hand tools: he created his first work out of a piece of abandoned Douglas fir using a set of chisels acquired for the purpose.
 The experience was life-changing.
-While still working in the family business full-time, in 1995 he began studying sculpture seriously, working with both stone-carvers and practicing artists in Pietrasanta where he spends each summer, as well as in classes near his home in Los Angeles.
+While still working full-time, in 1995 he began studying sculpture seriously, working with both stone-carvers and practicing artists in Pietrasanta, Italy, where he spends each summer, as well as in classes near his home in Los Angeles.

-Since 2006 Charlie has devoted himself full time to his art, following his passion to create abstract forms that are expressive, elegant, and most importantly “listen to the stone.”
-His inspiration comes from the carefully chosen stone itself, allowing his mastery of the material and well-honed instinct to join forces, creating sensual, tactile forms that walk the line between pure abstraction and representational reference.
+For the past 15 years Charlie has devoted himself full time to his art, following his passion to create abstract forms that are expressive, elegant, and tactile.
+His inspiration comes from the carefully chosen material itself, allowing his mastery of technique and well-honed instinct to join forces, creating sensual forms that walk the line between pure abstraction and representational reference.
 As Christopher Eamon stated in his catalogue essay “The sculptural work of Charlie Kaplan practically begs one to touch it.”